angelie2/EDM-Projects-Fajarito/Final Task 4/README.md

 # Finals Lab Task 4: Implementing SELECT Queries

 ## 🎯 Overview:
-In this lab, I worked with a single database containing two tables: `EmployeeSalaries` and `EmployeeData`.
-The main goal was to execute various SELECT queries to extract and manipulate employee-related data efficiently.
+This tasks focuses on a single database containing two tables: `EmployeeSalaries` and `EmployeeData`.
+The main goal was to execute various SELECT queries to **extract and manipulate** employee-related data efficiently.

 ---